capactio/capact/docs/e2e-architecture.md

 - GraphQL API server, which exposes platform-agnostic API for managing Actions.

 Engine consumes both local and public OCH APIs via single Gateway endpoint:
-- to resolve Action prerequisites based on TypeInstances, it uses Local OCH API,
+- to resolve Action prerequisites based on TypeInstances, it uses Local [OCH](#och) API,
-- to resolve other manifests such as Interface or Implementation, it uses Public OCH API.
+- to resolve other manifests such as Interface or Implementation, it uses Public [OCH](#och) API.

 Engine utilizes [SDK](#sdk).
-To execute Actions, it uses [Argo](https://github.com/argoproj/argo).
+To execute Actions, it uses Kubernetes Jobs, that executes [Argo](https://github.com/argoproj/argo) workflows.

 ### OCH

-Open Capability Hub stores OCF manifests and exposes API to access and manage them.
+Open Capability Hub stores [OCF](#ocf) manifests and exposes API to access and manage them.
 It uses graph database as a storage for the data.

 OCH works in two modes:
 - Local OCH exposes GraphQL API for managing TypeInstances (create, read, delete operations),